 Citizenship, on the other hand, is a lot more difficult to acquire and in my opinion, rarely worth it.
 To qualify, you need to have lived at least five years in the country, speak Thai, have a local job and pay Thai taxes.
 The process is complex, takes around a year to complete and is very time intensive.
 As a citizen, you will be able to apply for a national ID card and a passport.
 You will also gain a few additional rights over permanent residents.

-With an annual limit on the number of land entries (2) in place for passport holders from most countries, going to neighbouring countries and crossing back into Thailand overland is not going to work for those wishing to spend an extended amount of time in-country (except if you are exempted from the limit, such as passport holders from Argentina, Russia, South Korea and a few more).
+With an annual limit on the number of land entries (2) in place for passport holders from most countries, going to neighbouring countries and crossing back into Thailand overland is not going to work for those wishing to spend an extended amount of time in-country (except if you are exempted from the limit, such as is the case for passport holders from Argentina, Russia, South Korea and a few more).

 Thailand is a residential taxation country.
 As such, residents are taxed on their worldwide income while non-residents are only taxed on their local income.
 Unlike most other residential taxation countries, however, Thailand also uses the remittance-based system although only for some types of foreign sourced income (and only when specific conditions are met).
 This opens up great tax optimization opportunities and in some cases can even lead to tax-free living.